 John Carlin, former assistant attorney general for national security under Obama, says a “code war” is not science fiction.
 It’s happening now.

 China in particular along with Russia, North Korea, and Iran recognize that vulnerability and they’re hitting us day in, day out.
 We are in a code war now.

 [W]hat we’re seeing is, when it comes to next generation technology, artificial intelligence, the way all of our phones connect wirelessly, that China is getting the lead and they’re doing it not by playing fair, not by investing in research and development, but by stealing it and using our own technological know-how against us.

 We’ll talk with Carlin about his new book — Dawn of the Code War: America’s Battle Against Russia, China, and the Rising Global Cyber Threat, which he co-authored with Garrett Graff — and how the U.S. can bolster its defenses against another cyberattack.

-- John Carlin Former assistant attorney general, the U.S. Department of Justice’s National Security Division under Obama
+- John P. Carlin Former assistant attorney general, the U.S. Department of Justice’s National Security Division under Obama

 Most Recent Shows